Mastering Half-Marathon Success: Structured Plans, Pace Zones, and Smart App Integration

 4. Why personalised zones matter for half-marathon progress

-5. Actionable workout you can try today
+5. A workout you can try today

-Half‑Marathon Pace‑Zone Run – 5 mi (8 km) total
+Half-Marathon Pace-Zone Run, 5 mi (8 km) total

 SegmentDistanceTarget PaceHow to monitor

-Cool‑down1 mi (1.6 km)Recovery zone – back to easy breathingVerify HR drops back into the easy colour
+Cool-down1 mi (1.6 km)Recovery zone, back to easy breathingVerify HR drops back into the easy colour

-6. Closing thoughts – the long‑run mindset
+6. Closing thoughts

 References